 A continuation of RAD 153, this course is designed to acquaint students with the comprehensive analysis of the factors affecting image quality requiring integration of all exposure and technical factors previously learned.
 The student will learn the components, principles and operation of fluoroscopy, mobile and digital radiology imaging systems and the factors that impact image acquisition, display, and retrieval in radiology.
+The details of Quality Assurance, Quality Management, and Quality Control will also be reviewed in this course.

 (Prerequisites: RAD 153, RAD 154)